open-ecosystem-federation/about/README.md

 OEF will deliver an open Ecosystem Toolkit comprising two parts:

 * A [**technical specification**](https://github.com/open-ecosystem-federation/federated-events-attributes-reasoning-alpha/wiki/Draft-Specification)
-* A repeatable framework we are calling the [**rules of engagement**](https://github.com/open-ecosystem-federation/federated-events-attributes-reasoning-alpha/wiki/Draft-RoE)
+* A repeatable governance framework we are calling the [**rules of engagement**](https://github.com/open-ecosystem-federation/federated-events-attributes-reasoning-alpha/wiki/Draft-RoE)

 ## Motivation